xz-stjude/idcov/README.md

 You should see a welcome message that says the server is now listening to the port 8080.

+Note: The ```pwd\`/idcov`` part specifies the folder for idcov to store its database which includes the account information and projects.
+You may want to change it to a different location such as `/var/lib/idcov` to suit your needs.

 ### 6. Visit the website

 Open your browser and enter `http://<IP to the server machine>:8080` and you should see the website showing up.